This honest review of our Celebrity Reflection Eastern Caribbean cruise will help you decide if this ship and itinerary is right for you.

 About the ship

 The Celebrity Reflection is among Celebrity’s largest ships.
 At 1,047 feet long and with 16 decks, she has space for more than 3,000 guests.
 There were about 1,600 on our sailing.
 Any honest review of the Celebrity Reflection will tell you the decor on the ship is upscale with furnishings in good condition, albeit a bit dated.
-That said, the ship is scheduled for a routine dry dock with some remodeling and updates in the fall of 2022.

 The Reflection offers 12 restaurants catering to all tastes from a buffet and poolside grill to an Italian steakhouse and fine dining French-themed restaurant.
 With 10 bars on board, there are plenty of places to wet your whistle.
 Whether you’re thirsty for a frozen daiquiri by the pool or a carefully crafted cocktail at the World Class Bar, there’s a place for you.